-Game theory at present.
+12Combining two games in such a way that a single move is actually a move in two games at the same time is an operator on games which has not been investigated extensively in Game theory at present.
 The problematic aspect is not the structure of the state space, or the moves in the resulting game (which are easily obtained by a Cartesian product) but the structure of the new preference relation, which requires a solution of the difficult problem of preference aggregation.

-- 12. On open ground, do not try to block the enemy's way. - On the ground of intersecting highways, join hands with your allies. - 52.
-We cannot enter into alliance with neighbouring princes until we are acquainted with their designs.
-We are not fit to lead an army on the march unless we are familiar with the face of the country its mountains and forests, its pitfalls and precipices, its marshes and swamps.
-We shall be unable to turn natural advantages to account unless we make use of local guides. - 54.
-When a warlike prince attacks a powerful state, his generalship shows itself in preventing the concentration of the enemy's forces.
-He overawes his opponents, and their allies are prevented from joining against him. - 55.
-Hence he does not strive to ally himself with all and sundry, nor does he foster the power of other states.
+acquainted with their designs.
+We are not fit to lead an army on the march unless we are familiar with the face of the country - its mountains and forests, its pitfalls and precipices, its marshes and swamps.
+We shall be unable to turn natural advantages to account unless we make use of local guides.

+54. When a warlike prince attacks a powerful state, his generalship shows itself in preventing the concentration of the enemy's forces.
+He overawes his opponents, and their allies are prevented from joining against him.
+55. Hence he does not strive to ally himself with all and sundry, nor does he foster the power of other states.
 He carries out his own secret designs, keeping his antagonists in awe.
 Thus he is able to capture their cities and overthrow their kingdoms.

-For strategic recommendations on forming alliances and forms of non-violent subversive actions, we must look into the other six classics and other historical sources like the Records of the Grand Historian [41].
-An excellent survey on this topic has been published by Sawyer [36].
+For strategic recommendations on forming alliances and forms of non-violent subversive actions, we must look into the other six classics and other historical sources like the Records of the Grand Historian [33, 34].
+An excellent survey on this topic has been published by Sawyer [29].
 This book illustrates the extent of spycraft and diplomacy in Ancient China; the present paper is not the right place to investigate these issues more closely.

 A direct and trivial form of subversive action is bribing the enemy, or its ministers and generals.
-Recommendations to do so already can be found in the Six Secret strategies, section 15 om Civil offence [37]:
+Recommendations to do so already can be found in the Six Secret strategies, section 15 om Civil offence [30]: